zry98/movistar-home-hacks/IGW5000/README.en.md

 WantedBy=sway-session.target
 ```

-Then execute `systemctl --user daemon-reload && systemctl --user enable --now sway-session.target swayidle.service` to make it run at startup.
+Then execute `systemctl --user daemon-reload && systemctl --user enable --now swayidle.service` to make it run at startup.

 The first rule (`timeout 3 ':' ...`) is for reactivating the screen and resuming the backlight after touching the screen when the screen had been turned off.